 Did You Know…

 At HomeSchool ThinkTank, we don’t love the word homeschooling.
-However, this is what people call it when kids don’t go to school and they are educated from home.
+However, this is what people call it when kids don’t go to school and are educated from home.
 As a result, we chose the name HomeSchool ThinkTank.
-Learn why we coined the term True Homeschooling in this episode.
+Learn why we coined the term True Homeschooling in this podcast episode.

 What Do You Think Education Looks Like?